brandonpittman/gridsome-plugin-tailwindcss/README.md

 project, this is for you.
 If you want to lean in to the *Way of Tailwind*&mdash;using `tailwind.config.js` or keep your CSS inside your Vue files' style blocks&mdash;this is the plugin for you.
-If you want to have a global CSS file and dump a bunch of crap in their, you'll wind up fighting this plugin.
+If you want to have a global CSS file and dump a bunch of crap in there, you'll wind up fighting this plugin.

 ## Usage